notmartindale/fabric/README.md

 coordination][coordination].

 ![Flock of Birds][coordination]

-We believe that collaboration begins with the author, who has the power to publish their own content and right to benefit from its use.
-Intermediaries offering little or no value should be removed, and efficiencies gained.

 ## Other Fabrics
 Several other projects have used the name Fabric, as it's a great way to